-Take a professional approach to the application – remember that the committee will base its evaluation of the application upon what is submitted. ?
-Submit a complete application (read every word on the application and instructions; answer every question directly and thoroughly, supply all materials requested). ?
+Take a professional approach to the application – remember that the committee will base its evaluation of the application upon what is submitted.
+Submit a complete application (read every word on the application and instructions; answer every question directly and thoroughly, supply all materials requested).
 Submit the application on or before January 15.
-Early applications are very welcome. ?
-Order transcripts from every institution of higher education attended; order them early; send them directly to the UAA School of Social Work. ?
-Carefully review all responses to questions and other written submissions for grammatical correctness and proper use of the English language.
+Early applications are very welcome.
+Order transcripts from every institution of higher education attended; order them early and send them directly to the UAA School of Social Work.
+Carefully review all responses to questions and other written submissions for grammatical correctness and proper punctuation.

 When will I learn whether I’ve been accepted?

 The Admissions Committee begins screening applications as soon as possible after January 15.
 Applications must be entirely complete (including transcripts, which must have been received and processed) before they can be reviewed.
 Admission is granted on a first-come, first-serve basis.
 Applicants are immediately notified in writing of the Admission Committee decision, usually beginning in March.
 Formal notification from UAA Enrollment Services is typically received two to four weeks later.

 An advisor will be assigned by the School immediately after admission.
 In most cases the newly admitted student will be able to arrange an appointment with the advisor in person or over the phone right after receiving notification of admission.
 However, if the application review has been delayed past May 1 the assigned advisor may not be available, as most faculty are on nine-month contracts which end in mid-May.
 The MSW Program Coordinator will assist students during the summer, however, students should be prepared for appointments to take longer to arrange than during Fall or Spring semesters.
 The School offices are staffed and open during normal working hours and able to provide information.

 What do I do if I can’t attend the year I’m admitted, but still want into the program?